This post contains affiliate links. Read my disclosure policy here.

 It really depends on the recipe you're making and the instructions will usually advise you.
 Typically, you would blind bake a crust with no-bake fillings, pumpkin pie, cream pie, pudding pie, and sometimes quiche.

-Blind baking gives the crust a strong structure and will prepare it for liquidy fillings.
+Blind baking gives the crust a strong structure and will prepare it for liquid fillings.
 The crust will stay crisp and flaky instead of uncooked or soggy.
 Want to learn more about blind baking?
 Here's an informative article by Sally's Baking Addiction that you might like.

 More Easy Recipes to Enjoy